Assistant Professor, International Relations and Political Science

 Phone: +41 91 985 22 64

-Juliette Schwak received her Ph.D. from City University of Hong Kong in 2017 and was Assistant Professor of International Political Economy at Tokyo International University (2017-2019) before joining Franklin University Switzerland in 2019.
-A French citizen, she has lived for several years in South Korea, Hong Kong, the Philippines and Japan.
+Juliette Schwak received her Ph.D. from City University of Hong Kong in 2017 and was an Assistant Professor of International Political Economy at Tokyo International University (2017-2019) before joining Franklin University Switzerland in 2019.
+A French citizen, she has lived and worked for several years in South Korea, Hong Kong, the Philippines and Japan.

 Juliette Schwak has been invited to give guest talks in various institutions across Asia and Europe.
 Her work has been published in prominent peer-reviewed journals such as Asian Studies Review, Journal of Contemporary Asia, Review of International Political Economy, Global Society and Third World Quarterly.
-She is also a regular contributor to Asia-focused fora and publications of Paris-based research and policy center Asia Centre.

 Assistant Professor of International Political Economy, Tokyo International University, 2017-2019